 Ends on

-General Submissions to Issue Five
+General Submissions to Issue Seven

-Publication Date: Mid-October, 2024
+Publication Date: Mid-October, 2025

 L’Esprit Literary Review publishes writing that is fearless, risk-adept, and revolutionary.
 We accept short fiction, creative non-fiction, novel extracts, drama, literary criticism, autotheory, and book reviews.
-Pieces incorporating research, footnotes, and/or a works cited page are especially welcome.
+Pieces incorporating research, footnotes, and/or a works cited page are welcome.

 We invite simultaneous submissions and work in translation.
 Please do let us know if a piece is under consideration elsewhere, and if it is accepted; it is the translator’s responsibility to secure all necessary permissions before submitting.